 Despite what has been written, Tinder isn’t ruining dating.
-In fact, If you have a Tinder profile, or use any dating apps currently, you’re increasing your chances of finding the right person but take a close look at your profile.
+In fact, If you have a Tinder profile, or use any dating apps currently, you’re increasing your chances of finding the right person.
 The key to success is in your profile.
 The person that you’re trying to attract is out there, but you won’t know if they don’t swipe right.

 Dating apps are almost perfect self-reflections of who we think we are.
 For this reason many people find the same success or failure meeting people via apps as they do in real life.
 This wouldn’t be a bad thing except what I’ve found with apps such as Tinder, and Bumble is that the more matches you make the more profiles you’re shown.

 If you aren’t matching with more people then you’ll get stuck seeing the same options over and over or worse, running out.
 A dating app wants to resign anyone they deem as “unpopular” to a paying customer.

 Post Awesome Photos

 If you can avoid using a selfie, then choose a photo that’s just a great shot of your face.
 Don’t include photos that are blurry or too far away, it will make people think you’re ugly.
 Distorted photos send the message that you’re trying to hide something, or are too lazy to find a good photo of yourself.

 Write A Great Bio That Gets To The Point